 Early Specialty Adopters Lead a Trend

 However, Cris tells me that more and more farmers are choosing specialty.
-Ally Coffee lead workshops and promise to bring clients; that helps.
+Ally Coffee leads workshops and promises to bring clients; that helps.

 Clayton Barossa Monteiro also helps.
-He was one of the first in the area to adopt specialty practices, and the decision paid off.
+He was one of the first in the area to adopt specialty practices, and the decision paid off for him.
 His farm, Ninho da Águia, won Coffee of the Year Brasil in 2014 and 2015.
 He’s seen great growth.
 And he wants to encourage other farmers to do the same.

 The trophies Ninho da Águia has received.

 Paul owns farms, all of which focus on commodity-grade coffee.
 He produces 6,000-10,000 bags a year.
-But when he tooks us to see his coffee drying, we saw at the far end of the patio some raised beds.
+But when he takes us to see his coffee drying, there are a few lonely raised beds at the far end of the patio.
 It’s an experiment.

 “He was very resistant to change,” Ricardo explains.
 “We’ve been talking to him about it for a year and a half.
 But when he heard about Clayton, he was more open to it.”

 Eder, our driver, has come to a similar arrangement with his brother: they are setting a small area of their farm aside for specialty farming practices.
-If this test patch proves to be a success, then maybe they will start adopting these methods for their entire farm.
+If this test patch proves to successful, then maybe they will start adopting these methods for their entire farm.